Asphalt Engineers Workshop (at NCAT)

 Location

-This course will be conducted at NCAT's main research and training facility at 227 Technology Parkway in Auburn, Alabama.
-Hotel accommodations are nearby and a rental car is recommended.
-For travel plans, remember that Auburn is in the Central Time Zone.
+The course is held at NCAT's main research and training facility at 227 Technology Parkway, Auburn, Alabama.
+Nearby hotel accommodations and a rental car are recommended.
+Auburn is in the Central Time Zone.

-Contact Travis Walbeck for details about NCAT staff bringing the course to your state.
-Agencies are responsible for NCAT staff time and travel expenses.
+To learn about bringing the course to your state, contact Travis Walbeck.
+Agencies are responsible for staff time and travel expenses.

 Instructors

-This one-week workshop is taught by NCAT staff with over 200 years of combined professional experience.
+The workshop is taught by NCAT staff with more than 200 years of combined professional experience.